zachoriel/We-Have-C-At-Home/README.md

 ---

-## So, when Should You Use ArenaAllocator?
+## When Should You Use ArenaAllocator?

 Use it when you need **tight control over memory** or want to **avoid GC stutters** — especially in systems that allocate frequently or work with large buffers.